Kong/docs.konghq.com/app/_hub/kong-inc/request-termination/overview/_index.md

 route, consumer, or global) will be immediately terminated by sending the configured response.

 {:.important}
 > **Note:** The Request Termination plugin will not execute if the [Forward Proxy plugin](/hub/kong-inc/forward-proxy/) is enabled.
-This is because the Forward Proxy plugin has a higher priority and when it executes, the request is forwardered according to the plugin configuration.
-If you need to change this behaviour, you can configure the Request Termination plugin to execute before the Forward Proxy plugin using [Dynamic Plugin Ordering](/gateway/latest/kong-enterprise/plugin-ordering/).
+This is because the Forward Proxy plugin has a higher priority, and when it executes, the request is forwarded according to that plugin's configuration.
+If you need to change this behavior, you can configure the Request Termination plugin to execute before the Forward Proxy plugin using [Dynamic Plugin Ordering](/gateway/latest/kong-enterprise/plugin-ordering/).

 ## Example Use Cases